Andy-Pham-72/banking-system/README.md

 ```

 ## Future works:
+* The `banking_system.py` script still has some flaws in terms of the syntax, exception handling and logical issue that will be updated and fixed along the way.
+Any comments and suggestions are very appreciated!
+I am still learning, Thanks All!

 * I want to add more features for the banking system; for example:
     - `Search Menu` (using account number, email, phone number, first name, or last name to list the corresponding customer information),
     - `Daily and Monthly Reports` to show the updated account information,